Herpetophobia: Conditioning experiences

 This is an image that may cause herpetophobia due to its realistic features.

 Behavior

 Those with herpetophobia tend to go out of their way to avoid the reptile and will do anything to avoid herpetophobia.
 This may lead to self-isolation, and depression, and change the way they live.
 The sufferers may affect their work and social lives which can lead to isolation.

 Management and treatment

-Those with herpetophobia may utilize two types of therapy.
+Those with herpetophobia may utilize three types of therapy.
 One is exposure therapy, which is when your therapist slowly introduces you to reptiles.
 Some types of Exposure therapy include: